kazekyo/automerge-spider/README.md

 await this.spider.joinNodeNetwork();
 ```

-When the server find a client, instead of creating an Automerge.Connection, you add the client to the spider instance.
+When the server finds a client, call `addClientDependInDoc()` instead of creating Automerge.Connection.
 ```
 await this.spider.addClientDependInDoc({
   clientId: client.id,